LaskaKit/Air_Board/README.md

 And what else can you find on the board?
 Three-pin connector for high-quality connection of temperature sensor DS18B20 (1-wire bus, contains 4k7 pull-up), connector for solar panel (we recommend 6V) and connector for connecting the accumulator.

-You will need our programmer to program the AirBoard https://www.laskakit.cz/laskakit-ch9102-programmer-usb-c--microusb--uart/
+You don't need a programmer.
+It is built-in on the board itself.
+Just plug in the USB-C cable to your laptop and upload your code.

 ## This board is available on https://www.laskakit.cz/laskakit-airboard-8266-deska-pro-mereni-kvality-vzduchu/